vess-dev/vess-dev.github.io/_posts/2021-07-22-the-last-job.md

 ![Flags](/assets/flags.png "A picture of kitchen utensils.")

-From top to bottom, left to right:
+From top to bottom, left to right, these are the flags of the 3 primary factions:

 - The Terran Mandate
 - The Divine
 - The Merchants League

+Of which the Mandate and Divine have a Grail.

 <hr>